-The October 15, 2019 adopted Comprehensive Plan documents below supersede and replace all previous Citywide Plan documents.
+The October 15, 2019 adopted Comprehensive Plan documents below supersede and replace all previous Citywide Plan documents, as does the Unified Land Use Code.

 - Envision Littleton Comprehensive Plan (Adopted 10.15.2019)